agrc/gis.utah.gov/_posts/2018-05-17-2018-utah-lidar-acquisition.md

 All three project areas will be acquired as USGS QL1, 8 points per square meter.
 The acquisition of these areas will be completed in 2018, and project deliverables are scheduled to be completed by August 31, 2019.
 You are welcome to download the boundaries for all the project areas as a [geodatabase and shapefile](https://drive.google.com/a/utah.gov/uc?id=1BkO7aWhFARM-U--KGi4Wn3diNIx7kban&export=download).

 [![Project area map]({{"/images/2018UtahLidarAcquisition_8_30_18_sm.png" | prepend:site.baseurl}} "view project area map")]({{"/images/2018UtahLidarAcquisition_8_30_18.png" | prepend:site.baseurl}}){:.inline-text-right}

+UPDATE 7/17/2019:
+With the exception of the Unitah Basin / Heber Valley project, managed through the USGS Geospatial Product and Service Contracts (GPSC), all other 2018 project areas are completed and available for download.
+The Unitah Basin / Heber Valley project should be completed and delivered soon.
+All other 2018 projects are available from [Raster.utah.gov](https://raster.utah.gov).
+Below are links to the individual web pages for each project.
+-	[Northern Utah] ({{"data/elevation-and-terrain/2018-lidar-northern-utah/ " | prepend:site.baseurl}})
+-	[Central Utah] ({{"data/elevation-and-terrain/2018-lidar-central-utah/ " | prepend:site.baseurl}})
+-	[Southern Utah] ({{"data/elevation-and-terrain/2018-lidar-southern-utah/ " | prepend:site.baseurl}}) (includes Brian Head Addition)
+-	[Sanpete Valley] ({{"data/elevation-and-terrain/2018-lidar-sanpete-valley/ " | prepend:site.baseurl}})
+-	[Box Elder] ({{"data/elevation-and-terrain/2018-lidar-box-elder/ " | prepend:site.baseurl}})

 ### The Project Areas
 {: .text-left }